Legal NoticesDownload this as a PDF

 Category 1: Strictly Necessary Cookies

 Category 1 cookies are essential in order to enable you to move around the website and use its features, such as accessing secure areas of the website.
 Without these cookies services like the shopping basket cannot be provided.
+Category 1 cookies are implemented on the lawful basis of legitimate interest as described in the GDPR, as we genuinely cannot run the website effectively without them.

 Category 2: Performance Cookies

 Category 2 cookies collect information about how you use the website, for instance which pages you go to most often and if you get error messages from web pages.
 These cookies don’t collect information that identifies you and all information these cookies collect is aggregated and therefore anonymous.
 It is only used to improve how the website works.
+Category 2 cookies are implemented on the lawful basis of legitimate interest as described in the GDPR, as we wish to maintain the performance integrity of our website.

 Category 3: Functionality Cookies